How to Set Life Goals That Actually Stick

 Leaf (Weekly Action)Run Tuesday, Thursday, Saturday mornings; enjoy the route and the process

-Notice the emphasis on enjoyment at the leaf level.
+Notice the emphasis on enjoyment at the weekly-action (leaf) level of the Goal Cascade.
 If the weekly actions feel like punishment, persistence will collapse regardless of how well the goal fits your values.
-The Roots-to-Branches Method builds enjoyment into the bottom layer not as a bonus but as a structural requirement for long-term life goal persistence [8].
-That distinction separates it from frameworks that treat motivation as a fixed resource you spend down over time.
+Building enjoyment into the weekly-action layer of the Goal Cascade is not a bonus but a structural requirement for long-term life goal persistence [4].
+Treating enjoyment as structural, not optional, separates this approach from methods that treat motivation as a fixed resource you spend down over time.

 Setting the right goals solves the alignment problem, but alignment alone doesn’t guarantee follow-through.
 Even values-rooted goals face disruption from life changes and the natural decay of enthusiasm.
 The next step addresses what keeps goals alive after the clarity of goal-setting day fades.